roeiyosef/SPL2/README.md

 Copy
 Edit
 java -jar target/assignment2.jar path/to/config.json
+Make sure to run on a CS Lab UNIX machine for compatibility with grading.

 🔍 Coordinate Transformation
-LiDAR data is initially in the robot’s local frame and must be converted to global coordinates using the robot's pose (x, y, yaw).
-The transformation includes:
+Sensor data from LiDAR is in the robot’s local frame and must be converted to the global frame:

-Rotation by yaw

-Translation by the robot’s position
+🧮 Formula
 java
 Copy
 Edit
+double yawRad = Math.toRadians(yaw);
-double x_global = cos(yaw) * x_local - sin(yaw) * y_local + robot_x;
+double x_global = Math.cos(yawRad) * x_local - Math.sin(yawRad) * y_local + robot_x;
-double y_global = sin(yaw) * x_local + cos(yaw) * y_local + robot_y;
+double y_global = Math.sin(yawRad) * x_local + Math.cos(yawRad) * y_local + robot_y;
-For more details, see Appendix B in the provided documents.
+Used to rotate and translate cloud points based on the robot's pose at detection time.

 📚 Libraries Used
-GSON - JSON serialization/deserialization
+GSON – for parsing JSON

-JUnit 5 - Testing framework
+JUnit 5 – for testing

-🧑‍💻 Authors
+👨‍💻 Authors
-[Your Name]

-[Partner's Name (if any)]
+[Roei Yosef]

-Course: SPL225 - Systems Programming Lab
+Course: SPL225 – Systems Programming Lab
-Institution: Ben-Gurion University
+Institution: Ben-Gurion University of the Negev
 Year: 2025